-Almost four out of every five IT decision-makers feel hemmed in by traditional computing systems, according to a recent survey.
+According to a recent survey, almost four out of every five IT decision-makers feel hemmed in by traditional computing systems.
 Companies that want to move confidently into the future – at least for now – must figure out how best to integrate their legacy architectures with the cloud.

 - Survey: 80% of IT Leaders Call Legacy Infrastructure an Obstacle

-- Migration – Are We Making Mny Progress?
+- Migration – Are We Making Any Progress?

 - Fast-Forward to 2015